 M1 Finance creates these professionally built pies based on generally accepted investing principles as well as past performance data.
 They offer a variety of expert pies, each composed of 2 to 20 securities depending on the type you choose.
 Expert pies are designed by M1 Finance investment professionals as well as third party partners such as Cambria Investments.
 The M1 Finance platform offers 9 different categories of expert pies.

 M1 Finance has a quantitative model for choosing the specific ETFs within each expert pie.
 This model takes into account variables such as fees, assets under management, and tracking error of standard deviation.
 These variables result in low-cost ETFs that track the underlying benchmarks better than most other ETFs in their category.

 It is completely free to use M1 Finance expert pies.
 However, we must remember the underlying ETFs have small fees for holding the fund called expense ratios.
 M1 Finance aims to select the best tracking ETFs while identifying the lowest expense ratio funds.
 Fee transparency is a benefit of the M1 Finance platform.

-If you are a do it yourself or hands on investor, you can build your own portfolio from scratch.
+If you are a do it yourself or hands-on investor, you can decide to build your own portfolio from scratch.